hazemawadalla/rag-ollama/README.md

 - `markdown: For handling markdown content.`
 - `google-api-python-client: For interacting with the Google Custom Search API.`

-Our backend is built using FastAPI and consists of the following components:
+The backend is built using FastAPI and consists of the following components:

  `main.py`
 - **Purpose**: Acts as the entry point for the FastAPI application.
 It defines the API routes and handles incoming HTTP requests.